StefanoDallaBona/Prior-Knowledge-and-Probabilistic-Framing-on-the-Illusion-of-Causality/README.md

 **EXPERIMENT 1:**

 - **The "Back Translation" folder** contains the results of the back-translation procedure that we used to translate the three conditions in our experiment from Italian to English.

+- **The "Conditions" folder** contains the .xlsx file to run the PsychoPy experiment with a null contingency.

 - **The "Design Analysis" folder** contains the procedure we used to determine a sample size for the two comparisons and the priors that we intend to use to provide statistical evidence for both H0 and H1.

 **EXPERIMENT 2:**

+- **The "Back Translation" folder** contains our experiment English texts.

+- **The "Conditions II" folder** contains the .xlsx file to run the PsychoPy experiment with a positive contingency.

 - **The "Design Analysis II" folder** contains the procedure we used to determine inferential risks for our second experiment, which matched experiment 1 numerosity.